 “BAT 1” – April 2016 to December 2017

-This second infrastructure project extended the basement concrete shell of the RD project the remaining 300m to the west to interface with the existing Terminal 1.
+This second infrastructure project extended the basement concrete shell of the Route Douaniène project the remaining 300m to the west to interface with the existing Terminal 1.
+Implenia was the successful tendering contractor.

 “BAT 2” – April 2017 to July 2021